.africa FAQs

 Yes, grace period refunds are processed during the Add Grace Period (AGP), which means that you may request a refund five calendar days after the initial domain name registration.
 The Registry will refund your selected registrar’s account if the domain is deleted within this period.

-Yes, their monthly billing will contain detailed itemized transactions, fees, credits, refunds and adjustments per domain name, enabling reconciliation, audit verification, dispute resolution and transparent financial accountability..
-Historical financial documentation may be downloaded at any time by accessing the registrar’s online account.
+Yes, their monthly billing will contain detailed itemized transactions, fees, credits, refunds, and adjustments per domain name, enabling reconciliation, audit verification, dispute resolution, and transparent financial accountability.
+You can access the registrar’s online account at any time to download historical financial documentation.

 Billing in a domain name registry is performed through automated transaction-based accounting linked to the registry system, typically as follows: